-Nutritional Facts- Artichokes
+Nutritional Value of Artichokes

-Artichokes are low in saturated fat and cholesterol, while being a rich source of fiber, vitamins and minerals.
-It contains vitamins which include vitamin C, thiamin, riboflavin, niacin, folate, vitamin B-6, B-12, A, E, D and vitamin K. Artichokes also provide minerals such as calcium, iron, zinc, sodium, potassium, manganese, phosphorus and zinc.
+According to USDA artichokes might be low in saturated fat and cholesterol while being a rich source of fiber, vitamins, and minerals.
+They may contain vitamins including vitamin C, thiamin, riboflavin, niacin, folate, vitamin B-6, B-12, A, E, D, and vitamin K. They might also provide minerals such as calcium, iron, zinc, sodium, potassium, manganese, phosphorus, and zinc.

 Health Benefits of Artichokes